pmf/vimcurl/README.markdown

 Implementation
 ==============

-Vim's libcall-function requires the function in the external library to have String -> String semantics, so we can only pass one single string parameter to this external function.
-I will probably implement POST-support by overloading the Vimcurl-function in vimcurl.vim so it takes a Vim-dictionary and encodes this somehow in a String to pass to a make_POST_request-function in the library.
+Vim's `libcall`-function requires the function in the external library to have String -> String semantics, so we can only pass one single string parameter to this external function.
+I will probably implement POST-support by overloading the `Vimcurl`-function in `vimcurl.vim` so it takes a Vim-dictionary and encodes this somehow in a String to pass to a `make_POST_request`-function in the library.